History of the First Church in Jerusalem

 After Jesus ascended to heaven, Christianity emerged as a sect of Judaism.
 The first Christians were Jews called followers of “the Way” (ἡ ὁδός).
 The church was loosely organized.
 Eventually, it divided into two major “catholic” (meaning universal) factions in 451 and 1054 A.D.

-The Five Sees: Oldest Christian churches in the world, established by the apostolic fathers
+The Five Sees: Churches established by the apostolic fathers

 - Church of Jerusalem